-In an increasingly mobile world, many business owners and employees can’t afford to be either out of touch or tethered to a wired desk phone.
-At the same time, they don't want to be required to pack both personal and business smartphones.
-Business phone system smartphone apps offer business owners a solution that keeps mobile workers in touch anytime, anywhere.
+Business owners and their teams can’t afford to be out of touch ― but they also can’t be tethered to a wired desk phone.
+At the same time, packing personal and business smartphones is impractical.
+Business phone system smartphone apps offer a solution that keeps mobile workers in touch anytime, anywhere.

 Editor’s note: Looking for the right business phone system?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.